vijnasu/lab-digital-sensors-arduino/README.md

 Build and run your program.

-You should be able to go the serial monitor and view the values sampled from the rotary angle sensor.
+You should be able to go the serial monitor and view the values sampled from the button sensor.

 ![](./images/Grove-potential.png)